Purdue vs. Indiana NCAA Football Odds, Plays and Insights | November 27, 2021

 Indiana Stats and Trends

-- The Hoosiers have yet to cover the spread this year when underdogs by 15 points or more.
+- The Hoosiers have been underdogs by 15.5 points or more two times this year and have not covered the spread once.

-- Indiana's games this season have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Indiana's games this season have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).

-- Indiana is 2-2 against the spread and 2-2 overall in games when it puts up more than 21.7 points.
+- Indiana is 2-2 against the spread and 2-2 overall in games when it records more than 21.7 points.

-- Indiana is 1-2 against the spread and 1-2 overall when the team picks up over 354.1 yards.

-- This season the Hoosiers have turned the ball over 21 times, six more than the Boilermakers' takeaways (15).
+- The Hoosiers have turned the ball over 21 times this season, six more turnovers than the Boilermakers have forced (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.